For a summary of tri-campus departmental statements, committees, equity-based syllabi/recruitment and additional EDI initiatives, please see below:

 Equity-Based Syllabi: Statements

-As noted below under "Additional EDI Initiatives", the UTM GGE EDI committee has conducted an initial faculty survey to collect information about incorporation of EDI in teaching.
-The committee is also working on a statement to be included in all GGE syllabi, in addition to that provided by the university.
+As noted below under "Additional EDI Initiatives", the UTM GGE EDI committee has conducted bi-annual faculty surveys to collect information about incorporation of EDI in teaching.
+The committee has also developed a statement that since 2023 has been included in all GGE syllabi, in addition to that provided by the university.

 Equity-Based Recruitment